envomp/2019-Logical-Programming/pr03_rps/pr03_rps.md

 def ask_user_name(name: str) -> str:
     """
-    Simple function that asks player name and capitalizes the name.
+    Simple function gets player name as input and capitalizes it.

     :param name: name of the player
     :return: A name that is capitalized.